metal-by-example/learn-metal-cpp-ios/README.md

     UI::ApplicationMain(argc, argv, &del);
 ```

-In order to create the window, the app calls the `UI::ApplicationMain` entry point, passing a custom application delegate (an instance of a subclass of `UI::ApplicationDelegate`).
-The delegate receives notifications of system events and, in particular, responds when the application has finished launching and is ready to create its window.
+To begin the main run loop, the app calls the `UI::ApplicationMain` entry point, passing a custom application delegate (an instance of a subclass of `UI::ApplicationDelegate`).
+The delegate receives notifications of system events and, in particular, responds when the application has finished launching.

-The notification of this event arrives in the `applicationDidFinishLaunching()` method.
-The sample overrides this method and creates the window and the Metal-capable content view.
+After the application finishes launching, UIKit instantiates a scene delegate object based on the contents of the Application Scene Manifest in the target's Info.plist.
+This gives the application a chance to instantiate any windows and views it would like to display.

 The sample uses the `MTK::View` class to display Metal content in a window. `MTK::View` also provides a runtime loop that triggers rendering at a regular cadence.
 The `applicationDidFinishLaunching()` method initializes the view with a `CGRect` describing its dimensions and a `MTL::Device` object, a software representation of the system's GPU.
 This method also specifies a pixel format for the view's drawable render target and sets a color with which to clear the drawable each frame.